Why God, Why Christianity?

 There is an “afterlife.”
 This is not the only life us humans will experience.
 Heaven and Hell are real.
 Explanation below:

 Before I became a Christian, I was an atheist and agnostic for years.
 I went back and forth between thinking there was no God (how could such evil exist), and that there could be a God.
 I used to think “religion” was created by man to control people, God wouldn’t allow for so many different religions if only one was true, and so on.
 The Bible itself was really a farce for me.
-However, after doing at least hundreds of hours of research, I came to the conclusion that there is indeed a God and it is Jesus Christ, from more of an objective than subjective lens.
+However, after doing at least hundreds of hours of research and among other reasons that clearly include the influence of God, I came to the conclusion that there is indeed a God and it is Jesus Christ, from more of an objective than subjective lens.

 Two parts: Arguments for God and Arguments for Christianity